nginxinc/nginx-amplify-doc/amplify-guide.md

 With all of the above successfully configured, the end result should be an additional tab displayed on the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) page, with the pre-defined visualization of the MySQL metrics.

-Below is the list of the currently supported MySQL metrics.
+Below is the list of supported MySQL metrics.

   * **mysql.global.connections**<!-- anchor:mysql.global.connections -->